-Gastroenteritis (tummy bug, food poisoning, traveller's diarrhoea, viral enteritis or intestinal flu) is a gut infection that causes stomach cramps, vomiting and diarrhoea.
+Gastroenteritis (tummy bug, food poisoning, traveller's diarrhoea, viral enteritis, intestinal flu or pokenga whēkau) is a gut infection that causes stomach cramps, vomiting and diarrhoea.

-It is very common and is often caused by unclean food or water.
+Gastroenteritis is very common in New Zealand and is often caused by unclean food or water.

 Your stomach upset may be due to:

 - a virus passed on by someone who may or may not have symptoms

 - bacteria from food that is not fresh or well cooked, or unclean water, hands, cooking or eating utensils